Argonaut Gold Inc. (AR.TO) (TSE:AR) Given a C$4.25 Price Target at National Bank Financial

-National Bank Financial set a C$4.25 price objective on Argonaut Gold Inc. (AR.TO) (TSE:AR) in a report released on Friday, BayStreet.CA reports.
-The firm currently has an outperform rating on the mining company’s stock.
+Argonaut Gold Inc. (AR.TO) (TSE:AR) has been assigned a C$4.25 price objective by equities research analysts at National Bank Financial in a note issued to investors on Thursday, BayStreet.CA reports.
+The firm presently has an “outperform” rating on the mining company’s stock.
+National Bank Financial’s price target would indicate a potential upside of 59.18% from the stock’s current price.

 Argonaut Gold Inc. (AR.TO) Company Profile